mxashlynn/StairClimbMod/README.md

 Please check out the example project included here to see exactly how they work.

+# Known Issues

+1. Sometimes a player may pass through a climbable stair instead of climbing it.
+This is unusual, but happens.
+2. All climbable stairs are also ladders.
+3. Climbable stairs cannot also be solid standing surfaces.

 # Requirements

 This game was built with [GB Studio 2.0-beta 5](https://github.com/chrismaltby/gb-studio/tree/v2beta#beta-builds).